The Return of Will Kane

 Will Kane with Ben Irons

-The Marshal has a long, shiny .44 Henry rifle while Kane has a Sharps.
+The marshal has a long, shiny .44 Henry rifle while Kane has a Sharps.
 You kind of hope for a rifle duel but it doesn’t happen.
-As is only proper, it finally comes down to pistols in the town street.
+As is only proper, it finally comes down to pistols in the town street in a quick-draw showdown.

 Mr. & Mrs. Kane